 If there’s such a thing as a canine celebrity, the Cairn Terrier would be one!
 When a Cairn landed Toto’s role in Baun’s classic film The Wizard of Oz (1939), the breed became a cultural icon for generations.
-Although they’re recognized by audiences globally, Cairn Terriers have a history that far predates Toto’s cinematic debut.
+Although they’re recognized by audiences globally, this little terrier has a history that far predates Toto’s cinematic debut!

 Cairn Terrier Physical Characteristics

 Cairn Terriers can look adorable or fierce, depending on their facial expression!
 Their shaggy eyebrows, which make them look comedically human-like, contribute to their expressiveness.
 Other facial features include a black nose, hazel eyes, and a medium-length muzzle.

 The Cairn Terrier’s head is broad compared to the rest of its body.
 They’re known for having pointed, erect ears that sit far apart.
 The Cairn’s legs are short, but their bodies are sturdy and well-formed.
 The hindquarters are strong, the ribs are deep, and the back is level with a fluffy tail always standing high.
 Interestingly, their front paws are larger and more thickly padded than their hind paws.

 The average lifespan of a Cairn Terrier is 12-17 years and is also known for being a great hypoallergenic dog for people with allergies!

 Want a little Toto of your own?
 You should go for it!
 Cairn Terriers are fantastic little dogs that stick by your side and bring that positive energy every day.

 Cairn Terrier Dog Breed Size

 Adult Cairn Terriers are only 9-10 inches tall, 15 inches long, and weigh a mere 13-14 pounds.

 These featherweight dogs might be small, but they are powerful for their size.
 Females are typically shorter and lighter than males.